Hi, I’m Jules Mbu.

 My upbringing shaped how I see the world: outcomes are earned, not promised—and progress rarely looks linear while you’re living it.

 Through discipline and persistence, I earned admission to Harvard College and later attended Columbia for my MBA.
-Since then, I’ve worked across investment banking, healthcare, sales, operations, education, and technology—often in environments where expectations were unclear, pressure was high, and decisions had real consequences.
+Since then, I’ve worked across investment banking, healthcare, sales, operations, education, and technology.

 This Substack exists to distill what I’ve learned (and am still learning) through both setbacks and progress, with honesty and little restraint.